LHNCBC/metamaplite/Design.md

                   negation detection ->
 				  result presentation

-MetaMapLite segments text using sentence or blank line markers using OpenNLP's sentence segmenter or MetaMapLite's blank line seqmenter.
-Tokenizes sentences using tokenizer based of Original MetaMap's tokenization regime.
-Part-of-speech information is added to tokenized text using OpenNLP's part-of-speech tagger.
-Mapping is done using dictionary lookup discarding any match subsumed by longest match found in the dictionary.

-Below is an example of sentence level named entity recognition in which a token list for the sentence "Papillary Thyroid Carcinoma is a Unique Clinical Entity." is progressed:
+Below is an example of sentence level named entity recognition in which a token list for the sentence "Papillary Thyroid Carcinoma is a Unique Clinical Entity." is processed.

-     Given Example:
+Given the example:

         "Papillary Thyroid Carcinoma is a Unique Clinical Entity."

-     The tokenlist windows is produces as follows: (re-word) "Papillary Thyroid Carcinoma is a Unique Clinical Entity" "Papillary Thyroid Carcinoma is a Unique Clinical" "Papillary Thyroid Carcinoma is a Unique"
+The token-based sublists are produced as follows:

+        "Papillary Thyroid Carcinoma is a Unique Clinical Entity" "Papillary Thyroid Carcinoma is a Unique Clinical" "Papillary Thyroid Carcinoma is a Unique"